iturdikulov/notes/SQL.md

 SQL is almost universal language, mostly all database's support it (with some dialect specific differences for non `ANSI SQL` features).

-SQL is relatively simple but powerful language, it's consist of limited set of ==English keywords==, but it's possible to make very complex operations on databases with it.
+SQL is relatively simple but powerful language, it's consist of limited set of English keywords, but it's possible to make very complex operations on databases with it.

 Never use SQL reserved keywords as table or column name.